kimjoar/nk-sandbox/README.md

 External api (aka actions) + state?

-How do we get specific broadcast to work for plugins?
+(_If_ we end up broadcasting like in Court's suggestion, how do we get specific broadcast to work for plugins?)

 Potential idea for external api: